Karen Mayne

-Karen Mayne is an American politician who served as a member of the Utah Senate from the 5th District.
+Karen Mayne (April 6, 1946 – August 15, 2024) was an American politician who served as a member of the Utah Senate from the 5th District.
 She assumed office on January 2, 2008, succeeding her husband, Ed Mayne.

 She won re-election for the 12th senate district after redistricting.
 On January 4, 2023 Karen Mayne announced her plan to resign office due to unexpected changes in her health.
-The Utah Democratic Party held a special election on January 15, 2023, in which at the time Representative Karen Kwan was elected to fill her seat.
+Delegates of the Utah Democratic Party held a special election on January 15, 2023, electing Representative Karen Kwan to fill her seat.

 Early life and education

 Mayne was born in Salt Lake City.
-She is a graduate of Chamber West Leadership Center and attended Henagers Business College.
+She was a graduate of Chamber West Leadership Center and attended Henagers Business College.

 Career

 Mayne worked as a para-educator for 20 years in the Granite School District.
 Throughout her career in education, she won the Para-educator of the Year, the American Federation of Teachers, the Lucy Beth Rampton Award for Community Service, and the Service to Community Award.

 Before her position as senator, Mayne was active in her local PTA, baseball and football organizations, and numerous political and community activities.

 Upon the death of her husband, Senator Ed Mayne, in 2007, Mayne was appointed to his senate seat.
 She was then elected in 2008 and 2010 as a Democrat.
 In 2014, she served as the Assistant Minority Whip, and beginning in 2015 she has served as the Senate Minority Whip.

 During her service as senator, Mayne has won a number of awards, including the Elenor Roosevelt Distinguished Woman of the Year Award, Legislator of the Year Award From Salt Lake Community College, Utah School Nurse Association Appreciation Award, "Hero on the Hill," from the Legislative Coalition for People with Disabilities, Firefighters' Legislator of the Year, Workers Compensation Fund President's Award, the Sunshine Award (given for protection of free speech and open government), Salt Lake Chamber of Commerce's Business Champion of 2013, and the Award of Excellence in Workplace Safety and Health presented by the Rocky Mountain Center.